tibbe/talks/stanford-2011/performance.md

 * `Data.Map` is the most commonly used map type.

-* It's implemented using size balanced trees and is representative of the performance of other binary tree implementations.
+* It's implemented using size balanced trees and its performance is representative of binary tree implementations (e.g. AVL trees, red-black trees).

 * Keys can be of any type, as long as values of the type can be ordered.

-# Real world performance of Data.Map
+# Real world performance of Map

 * Good in theory: no more than $O(\log n)$ comparisons.